 Nevada looks to extend streak vs Fresno State

-BOTTOM LINE: Nevada looks for its seventh straight win in the head-to-head series over Fresno State.
-In its last six wins against the Bulldogs, Nevada has won by an average of 9 points.
+BOTTOM LINE: Nevada looks for its eighth straight win in the head-to-head series over Fresno State.
+In its last seven wins against the Bulldogs, Nevada has won by an average of 10 points.
 Fresno State’s last win in the series came on Jan.
 21, 2017, an 81-76 victory.

-LEADING THE WAY: Nevada’s Grant Sherfield has averaged 17.8 points, four rebounds and 5.6 assists while Desmond Cambridge Jr. has put up 15.5 points and four rebounds.
-For the Bulldogs, Orlando Robinson has averaged 18.1 points and 10.6 rebounds while Deon Stroud has put up 13.9 points.
+STEPPING UP: Nevada’s Grant Sherfield has averaged 18.1 points, 4.1 rebounds and 5.5 assists while Desmond Cambridge Jr. has put up 15.4 points and 4.3 rebounds.
+For the Bulldogs, Orlando Robinson has averaged 17.8 points and 10.1 rebounds while Deon Stroud has put up 13.1 points.

-STEPPING IT UP: The Bulldogs have scored 64.5 points per game across six conference games, an improvement from the zero per game they managed against non-conference competition.
+CLAMPING DOWN: The Wolf Pack have given up just 63.4 points per game to MWC opponents so far, an improvement from the 69.3 per game they gave up in non-conference play.

-KEY CONTRIBUTOR: Sherfield has had his hand in 59 percent of all Nevada field goals over the last three games.
-The sophomore guard has 19 field goals and 22 assists in those games.
+KEY FACILITATOR: Sherfield has accounted for 55 percent of all Nevada field goals over the last three games.
+Sherfield has 22 field goals and 18 assists in those games.

-SCORING THRESHOLDS: Nevada is 5-0 when it limits opposing offenses to 64 or fewer points, and 3-5 when opponents exceed 64 points.
-Fresno State is 5-0 when holding opponents to 65 points or fewer, and 0-3 on the year when teams score any more than 65.
+SCORING THRESHOLDS: Fresno State is 5-0 when it limits opponents to 65 or fewer points, and 0-4 when opposing teams exceed 65 points.
+Nevada is 6-0 when holding opponents to 64 points or fewer, and 3-5 whenever teams score more than 64 on the Wolf Pack.

-UNDEFEATED WHEN: The Wolf Pack are 5-0 when they hold opposing teams to 64 points or fewer and 3-5 when opponents exceed 64 points.
-The Bulldogs are 5-0 when they hold opponents to 65 points or fewer and 0-3 when opponents exceed 65 points.
+COLD SPELL: Fresno State has lost its last three road games, scoring 56.3 points, while allowing 76.3 per game.

-DID YOU KNOW: Fresno State has attempted more free throws per game than any other MWC team.
-The Bulldogs have averaged 21.5 free throws per game.
+RECENT GAMES: Fresno State has scored 74.2 points and allowed 68.2 points over its last five games.
+Nevada has averaged 70.4 points while allowing 63.8 over its last five.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25